 The Symptoms of Low Oxytocin

 Low levels of oxytocin could be a trigger for pleasure-seeking behaviours like overeating.

 It’s often difficult to detect the signs that oxytocin may not be performing optimally in the body.
-Because symptoms are regularly confused with signs of depression or low mood.
-Some indicators of low oxytocin might include a lack of interest in social interaction, or difficulty with communication.
+Because symptoms are regularly confused with depression or low mood.
+Some indicators of low oxytocin might include lack of interest in social interaction or difficulty with communication.

 Oxytocin can also diminish through exposure to stress.
 Stress causes cortisol levels to rise, while oxytocin levels fall.
 Managing stress therefore becomes a crucial component of handling low oxytocin.

-The fastest way to improve oxytocin levels, and deliver better hormone balance in the human body, is to consume the right nutrients.
-A dietary strategy, combined with regular beneficial activity and exercise is essential to increasing the presence of “happy” hormones in the body.
+The fastest way to improve oxytocin levels, and deliver better hormone balance, is to consume the right nutrients.
+A dietary strategy, combined with regular activity and exercise is essential to increasing the presence of “happy” hormones in the body.

 Physical touch and intimacy both increase oxytocin levels.
 Thus, most professionals will recommend an initial focus on diet and exercise to address problems with low mood and oxytocin imbalances.

 Nutritional Support for Oxytocin Food

 To increase oxytocin, and its benefits on managing weight, patients must follow the right dietary strategy.
 This is crucial for keeping anyone fit and healthy, but it could also be the key for managing hormone balance.